Day 1 Arrive Buenos Aires | Walking Tour

 Transfer this morning to the airport to board your flight to Ushuaia, the southernmost city in the world, a must-see Patagonia travel stop.
 With previous incarnations as a missionary outpost and, subsequently, a prison town, Ushuaia is now most well-known as the "Gateway to Antarctica."
 From its dramatic setting between the Beagle Channel and the rugged glaciated peaks rising from the landscape, opportunities for hiking and exploring abound.
 The afternoon is free to wander local museums or explore nearby trails.

-This morning you cross the green central valley of Tierra del Fuego to reach Harberton Farm, a private ranch built by the first British missionaries to reach the area.
-After a short visit board a zodiac and wind through the Beagle Channel to Gable Island, part of the Harberton estate.
-Enjoy a picnic lunch in an old, rustic shelter before embarking on a 3-hour hike around the island.
-Your path leads to many amazing vantage points of the Beagle Channel, and if the weather cooperates you might even glimpse the distant town of Puerto Williams across the Chilean border.
-Returning to the zodiac, you resume your navigation to the penguin rookery on Martillo Island, home to Magellanic and gentoo penguins.
+This morning you cross the green central valley of Tierra del Fuego to reach Estanicia Harberton, a private ranch built by the first British missionaries to reach the area.
+After a short visit you'll board a zodiac and wind through the Beagle Channel to Gable Island, part of the Harberton estate.
+Cruise to the penguin rookery on Martillo Island, home to Magellanic and Gentoo penguins.
+While you can't disembark on Martillo Island the zodiac cruise will take you close to the penguin colonies.
 The location of the island makes it a birdwatcher's paradise; be on the lookout for petrels, skuas, cormorants, seagulls, and albatross.
-Depart for Harberton and begin the return trip to Ushuaia.
+Continue on to Gable Island were you will disembark for a picnic lunch in an old, rustic shelter before embarking on a 3 hour hike around the island.
+Your path will lead to many amazing vantage points of the Beagle Channel, and if the weather cooperates you might even glimpse the distant town of Puerto Williams across the Chilean border.
+Late afternoon sail back to Estanicia Harberton and continue back to Ushuaia.

 Just north of Ushuaia is the Parque Nacional Tierra del Fuego, Argentina's first coastal national park.
-The trail system of easy and undemanding paths makes this an ideal place to spend a relaxing day exploring Patagonia.
-Wander along the coastal path, undoubtedly the most beautiful in the park.
-The 3 ½ hour hike takes you through forests of both high and low deciduous beech, evergreen beech, winterbark, firebrush, and more.
-Finish the walk at Lake Roca in time for lunch.
-After eating your fill, climb into inflatable canoes and begin the easy downstream paddle to the Ovando River.
+This adventure combines hiking and kayaking within the park.
+First, a 3 ½ hour hike takes you through forests of both high and low deciduous beech, evergreen beech, winterbark, firebrush, and more.
+After your hike, you'll climb into double kayaks and sail to uninhabited beaches and majestic places, just as the ancient Yamana tribe use to do thousands of years ago.
+The Yamana used canoes carved from tree bark to explore this same area.
 The crystal-clear water runs into Laguna Verde, one of the most picturesque, panoramic spots in the park.
 Your take-out point is Lapataia Bay, where you may see petrels, albatross, steamer ducks, and on occasion, penguins.
-Return to Ushuaia for dinner and a final night there.
+You'll return to Ushuaia in the late afternoon .

 Day 5 Fly to El Calafate